disketteomelette/lcdportfolio/README.md

 # lcdportfolio
 ![lcdportfolio-raspi](https://user-images.githubusercontent.com/39524746/111867607-75796100-8975-11eb-9e2f-94e17f8a3f3a.gif)

-Simple python code to show your crypto portfolio updated on a LCD screen in a Raspberry
+Simple python code to show your crypto portfolio updated on a LCD 2x16 Raspberry screen.

 I have followed these fantastic (and colorful) instructions for wiring a LCD 2x16 screen in a Raspberry without using Arduino or any other "extras":